vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 ## How Lambda Layer Performs Compared to Self-Attention and Performer?

-THe paper compares Lambda layer to Transformer self-attention.
+The paper compares Lambda layer to Transformer self-attention.
 While Lambda layer out-performs self-attention, it does so by only a small margin.
 For experimental specifics, please see the paper.
 Note that in the experiment the lambda layer is not applied to the entire picture,